 The County of Hawaii mayor’s office, led by Mayor Billy Kenoi, has been exerting all-out efforts to insure that all citizens who reside in the path of the continually erupting Kilauea volcano remain safe.
 That same reverence for the sanctity of life was on display today, in an uplifting format, as the County of Hawaii presented the fifth annual World Peace Festival on Coconut Island.
 This small body of land, situated in Hilo Bay off Liliuokalani Park, is also known as Moku Ola (Hawaiian for “Island of Life” or “healing island”).
 Since ancient times, Moku Ola has served as a safe haven, a place for healing and refuge.

-Each year, Festival participants come together to promote the “spirit of Aloha” and “cultural diversity for the creation of a peaceful world” in this grand event resulting from a partnership among the Hawaii County Mayor’s Office, the County Department Parks and Recreation, the Hilo Downtown Improvement Association, the SGI-USA, the International Committee of Artists for Peace, Hawaii Youth Exchange and other business entities and citizens.
+Each year, Festival participants come together to promote the “spirit of Aloha” and “cultural diversity for the creation of a peaceful world” in this grand event resulting from a partnership among the Hawaii County Mayor’s Office, the County Department Parks and Recreation, the Hilo Downtown Improvement Association, Hawaii Youth Exchange and other business entities and citizens.

 In his official welcome at this year’s Festival, the mayor spoke of the virtues of the event in light of the intensity of daily life on the Big Island of Hawaii: “And now we all have threat of lava, Mother Nature.
 But it makes you so proud of how the community sticks together, everybody helps each other . . .
 When times are challenging, we all share from our heart, we all give from our heart.”